Analyst who aided Trump-Russia dossier charged with lying

 Trump’s Justice Department appointed Durham as Trump claimed the investigation of campaign ties to Russia was a witch hunt.
 Trump pointed to the dossier, much of which the indictment says the FBI was unable to corroborate, as evidence of a tainted probe driven by Democrats.

-But the dossier had no part in launching the Trump-Russia investigation.
-Special counsel Robert Mueller ultimately found questionable ties between the Trump campaign and Russia, but not sufficient evidence to pursue criminal charges.
+But the dossier had no part in launching the Trump-Russia investigation, though the Justice Department’s inspector general did fault the FBI and the department for their handling of it.
+Mueller ultimately found questionable ties between the Trump campaign and Russia, but not sufficient evidence to pursue criminal charges.
 Democrats have lambasted the Durham probe as politically motivated, but the Biden administration has not stopped it.

-The Justice Department’s inspector general has faulted the FBI and the Justice Department for their handling of the dossier.
-Danchenko — who was not identified by name in the watchdog report — had told FBI investigators during a 2017 interview about the dossier’s origins and veracity that there were “potentially serious problems with Steele’s descriptions of information in his reports.”

-But those qualms from Danchenko were omitted from the final three surveillance applications, making the dossier appear more credible than even one of its own sources thought it was, according to the report from Inspector General Michael Horowitz.

 The indictment is the third criminal action from Durham.